Peter Neptune: Life and career

 Neptune was born in Newport Beach, California, on July 10, 1956.
-He started learning about wine and food while working at a Laguna Beach, CA restaurant called Tivoli Terrace, owned by his stepmother June.
+He started learning about wine and food while working at a Laguna Beach, California, restaurant called Tivoli Terrace, owned by his stepmother, June.

 Acting career

 In 1979, Neptune moved to New York City to become a theater actor.
 He studied acting with Wynn Handman at The American Place Theatre.
 He was a featured actor in playwright Cynthia Heimel's play A Girl's Guide to Chaos, and also originated the role of Jeff Barry in the 1984 Off-Broadway production of Leader of the Pack, appearing in the 1985 Broadway production as well.

 He also appeared in a variety of television productions.
-He filmed a number of programs in NY and also commuted back to L.A.
-His roles included the television action film C.A.T.
-Squad: Python Wolf (1988) and the television biopic Rock Hudson (1990) as well as guest appearances in television series such as L.A.
+He filmed a number of programs in New York City and also commuted back to Los Angeles.
+His roles include the television action film C.A.T.
+Squad: Python Wolf (1988) and the television biopic Rock Hudson (1990) as well as guest appearances in television series, including L.A.
 Law (1988), Tour of Duty (1988), Hardball (1989) and Life Goes On (1989).
 He also made a guest appearance as Crewman Aron on Star Trek: The Next Generation, in the second season episode "The Dauphin" (1989).

 While pursuing acting opportunities, he supplanted his income by working in restaurants.
 He convinced the manager of a high-end restaurant to allow him to manage the wine program, even though he had relatively little experience with wine.

-In 1989, after ten years working in various productions while also working as a sommelier in restaurants, he returned to Orange County, California.
-Soon after moving back, he was up for a leading role in a television series, but when he didn't get the part after multiple callbacks, he decided to forgo his acting career and devote himself full-time to wine.
+In 1989, after ten years working in various productions while also working as a sommelier in restaurants, he returned to Orange County.
+Soon after moving back, he was up for a leading role in a television series, but when he did not get the part after multiple callbacks, he decided to forgo his acting career and devote himself full-time to wine.

 Wine sales and education

-In the mid-'90s, starting out as a wine salesman, he became more educated about wine, and realized that he could be as good if not better than many of the experts.
-He traveled to New York to take his first wine exam, and, after failing, studied intently and eventually passed.
-He joined Benicia, CA-based Henry Wine Group and eventually became their Senior Vice President of Corporate Training, training and educating fellow employees as well as retail customers about wine.
+In the mid-1990s, starting out as a wine salesman, he became more educated about wine, and realized that he could be as good if not better than many of the experts.
+He traveled to New York to take his first wine examination, and, after failing, studied intently and eventually passed.
+He joined Benicia, California–based Henry Wine Group and eventually became its senior vice president of corporate training – training and educating fellow employees as well as retail customers about wine.

 Neptune School of Wine

-In 2003, Neptune launched the Neptune School of Wine, the first school in Southern California dedicated to teaching the wine curriculum established by London-based Wine & Spirit Education Trust (WSET), considered the world's foremost wine education group.
-The school administers WSET wine education programs, as well as the French Wine Scholar program and exam offered by the Washington, D.C.-based French Wine Society.
+In 2003, Neptune founded the Neptune School of Wine, the first school in Southern California dedicated to teaching the wine curriculum established by London-based Wine & Spirit Education Trust (WSET), considered the world's foremost wine education group.
+The school administers WSET wine education programs, as well as the French Wine Scholar program and examination offered by the Washington, D.C.–based French Wine Society.